roudra323/Anon/README.md

 **downVote(uint256 _id)**: Downvote a post specified by its ID.

+**removePost()**: Removes a post if it has received more downvotes than upvotes within 24 hours.
+The removal is based on the voting results and is performed automatically.

 The posts are automatically deleted after 24 hours based on the voting results.
 If a post receives a higher number of downvotes than upvotes within this timeframe, it will be removed from the contract.

 ### Contributing